Backends and Batching

 Nexus operates a First-In First-Out (FIFO) queue for all compilation jobs, in addition to execution jobs submitted to nexus-hosted emulators and simulators.

-Execute jobs submitted to Quantinuum Systems or third-party backends are passed by Nexus to the appropriate queue for that backend as soon as the job is submitted to Nexus.
+Execute jobs submitted to Quantinuum Systems are passed by Nexus to the appropriate queue for that backend as soon as the job is submitted to Nexus.

 Supported backends